When you cross the beautiful Siberian Husky with the loyal American Eskimo, you get a Huskimo — a loving and playful breed that has a ton of energy.

 |Parent Breeds||Siberan Husky and American Eskimo dog

 |Health concerns||Hip Dysplasia - Eye Cataract - Obesity

 |Activity||One to two hours daily but should be avoided in warm weather

 Read: Does Coconut Oil Kill Fleas in Dogs?

 History and Introduction:

 Huskimos are said to be bred for the first time in the early 1990s.
-Breeders and experts usually cross-breed different breeds for the sake of popular traits, similarly, the Siberian Husky and American Eskimo dog were crossbred to combined to develop such a dog that has traits of both the breeds.
+Breeders and experts usually cross-breed different breeds for the sake of popular traits, similarly, the Siberian Husky and American Eskimo dog were combined to develop such a dog that has traits of both breeds.
 So, to better understand this breed, we have to know the parent breeds better.
 Why parent breeds?
 Because Huskimos are among the most recent dog breeds and their facts and figures may vary.

 So, let’s have a quick look at the parent breeds.

 The Siberian Husky: